-Alternatively referred to as a computer name, nodename, or sitename, a hostname is the name of the computer or device (host) you're currently logged into or visiting on a network.
+Also called a computer name, nodename, or sitename, a hostname is the name of a computer or device (host) on a network.

-Below is an example of a hostname that is assigned to a computer connecting to the Internet using Comcast.
+Below is an example of a hostname assigned to a computer connecting to the Internet using Comcast.

-As can be seen in the example above, this hostname has the IP address (188.8.131.52), "CO" for Colorado, and comcast.net, which is the ISP hosting the customer.
-This type of hostname would be stored in a Domain Name System to help with mapping the hostname to an address.
+In this example, the hostname has the IP address (22.214.171.124), "CO" for Colorado, and comcast.net, which is the ISP (Internet service provider) hosting the customer.
+This type of hostname would be stored in a Domain Name System to help map the hostname to an address.

 Local network hostname example

 Another example would be a local network called "hope" with two computers on that network called "bart" and "homer."
-On this network, the "bart" computer would have a hostname "bart.hope" and the "homer" computer would have the hostname "homer.hope."
+On this network, the "bart" computer has the hostname "bart.hope," and the "homer" computer has the hostname "homer.hope."

 Internet hostname examples

-When referring to an Internet web page (e.g., computerhope.com) or Internet location, a hostname is more often referred to as a domain name.
-If the domain name includes a TLD (top-level domain), then the hostname is an FQDN (fully qualified domain name).
+With an Internet web page (e.g., computerhope.com) or Internet location, a hostname is more often called a domain name.
+If the domain name includes a TLD (top-level domain), the hostname is an FQDN (fully qualified domain name).